 Because God has loved us, we are called to love one another.
 In Christ, our lives are transformed, and the love he gives us empowers us to work toward a world of healing, wholeness, and peace

-• The Episcopal Church is part of the global Anglican Communion, tracing its roots to the early Christian Church.
+The Episcopal Church is part of the worldwide Anglican Communion and traces its roots to the ancient Christian Church.

-• We believe baptism is the sacrament through which God adopts us as his children, making us members of Christ’s Body, the Church, and heirs to the kingdom of God.
-Baptism is inclusive and open to all who wish to follow Christ.
+We believe baptism is the sacrament through which God adopts us as his children, makes us members of Christ’s Body, the Church, and gives us new life in him.
+Baptism is open to all who desire to follow Christ.

-• Holy Communion is the sacrament instituted by Christ for the continual remembrance of his life, death, and resurrection.
-Through Communion, we partake in Christ’s body and blood, receiving forgiveness, strengthening our unity with Christ and one another, and gaining a foretaste of the eternal life to come.
+We believe Holy Communion is the sacrament instituted by Christ for the continual remembrance of his life, death, and resurrection.
+In Communion, we receive Christ’s Body and Blood, are strengthened in our union with Christ and one another, and are given a foretaste of the heavenly banquet.
 Holy Communion is open to all baptized Christians, regardless of denomination.

-• We affirm that marriage is meant to be lifelong and monogamous, and we extend the sacrament of marriage to all couples, regardless of sexual orientation or gender identity.
-We also recognize grace after divorce and do not withhold sacraments from those who have been divorced and remarried.
+We affirm that marriage is intended to be lifelong and monogamous, and we offer the sacrament of marriage to all couples, regardless of sexual orientation or gender identity.
+We also recognize the reality of grace after divorce and do not withhold the sacraments from those who have been divorced and remarried.

-• Both men and women, including those who are married, are eligible for ordination as deacons, priests, and bishops.
+Both men and women, whether married or single, may be ordained as deacons, priests, and bishops.

-• Lay people play a vital role in the governance and ministry of the Church.
+Lay people share fully in the life, ministry, and governance of the Church.

-• We believe that matters like birth control are decisions of personal conscience, informed by faith.
+We believe that matters such as birth control are decisions of personal conscience, to be made faithfully and prayerfully.

-• We celebrate unity in Christ, honoring our differences, and always striving to prioritize love over uniformity of opinion.
+We seek to celebrate our unity in Christ, honor our differences, and place love above uniformity.

 All are welcome to find a spiritual home in the Episcopal Church.